 From its news helicopter, KFOR's cameras captured scenes of widespread destruction, with street after street of single-story homes in Moore stripped of their roofs and cars piled atop each other like toys.

 Utility lines were down and gas lines exposed, triggering localised fires.
+The Moore Medical Centre was evacuated after it sustained damage, and state authorities called out the National Guard to help rescue efforts.

 US President Barack Obama meanwhile declared a "major disaster" in Oklahoma and ordered federal aid to supplement local recovery efforts.